rdiez/Tools/OpenVPN/README.txt

     You do not need to modify that file, but looking at it will provide an insight about how this service is configured.

-    First of all, create a small overriding service configuration file:
+    First of all, create a small overriding service configuration file like this:

       sudo systemctl edit openvpn-server@my-server-instance.service

-    Then copy and paste the contents of the example override.conf into that file.
+    Then copy and paste there the contents of the example override.conf provided with these instructions.

     After you are done, "systemctl edit" should have created the following file with those contents:
       /etc/systemd/system/openvpn-server@my-server-instance.service.d/override.conf